Johannes Helstone: Legacy

 In 1944, W.A.
 Leeuwin made a radio program about Helstone.
 The broadcast ended with the observation that there were no visible signs of his presence any more.

 In 1948, a monument was erected on the north-side of the Centrumkerk, because Helstone had been the organist of the church for many years.

 In 1959, Trefossa wrote God zij met ons Suriname, a new national anthem for Suriname.
 Originally Trefossa used a melody by Helstone.
 The lyrics were accepted, however the national anthem uses the 1867 melody.

 In 2006, the art exhibition hall of the Nationale Volksmuziekschool was named after Nicodemus Johannes Helstone.

 On 15 February 2024, Otto Tausk conducted the Royal Concertgebouw Orchestra in the Dutch premiere of Het Pand der Goden in collaboration with Capella Amsterdam.
-The initiative for this performance came from the Royal Concertgebouw Orchestra and their correspondance with Helstone's great-grandniece Astrid Helstone: they wanted to perform the opera again and went in search of the score.
+The initiative for this performance came from the Royal Concertgebouw Orchestra and their correspondence with Helstone's great-grandniece Astrid Helstone: they wanted to perform the opera again and went in search of the score.
 This led them to John Helstone, the composer's great-nephew, who had the manuscripts of the Dutch and German versions of the opera in his possession.
 Composer and director Leonard Evers used these to create an adaptation suitable for the present day, using the Dutch version for the text and the German version for the music.
 A video recording of the performance was released online, in addition to audio recordings being made available on Apple Music Classical and Spotify.

 Helstone's great-grandniece Astrid Helstone set up the Helstone Fund together with her husband Diederik Burgersdijk under the auspices of the Foundation Concertgebouworkest, with the aim of facilitating performances and research into the work of Johannes Helstone, his students, and other composers from former Dutch colonial territories.
 Durgersdijk also published a biography on Helstone in 2024, titled "Een opera voor Suriname.
 Over Het pand der goden van J.N.
 Helstone".